 But expats need to pay attention to one important nuance here: although expats have until June 15 to file, they still must pay any tax due by April 15.
-Unpaid tax after that date accrues a penalty of 0.5% and interest at the prevailing rate.
+Unpaid tax after that date accrues interest at the prevailing rate (which is typically pretty low, around 3%).
 So, expats should look at their US tax situation each year for anything that could cause a US tax payment to be due (e.g., receipt of an early distribution from an IRA or passive income that is tax-exempt in the residence country).

 The rules have changed, so June 30 isn’t a deadline anymore.
 But I thought I’d include it in case you see references to it elsewhere.